Baire function

 In mathematics, Baire functions are functions obtained from continuous functions by transfinite iteration of the operation of forming pointwise limits of sequences of functions.
 They were introduced by René-Louis Baire in 1899.
 A Baire set is a set whose characteristic function is a Baire function.
-(There are other similar, but inequivalent definitions of Baire sets.)

 Classification of Baire functions

 Baire functions of class α, for any countable ordinal number α, form a vector space of real-valued functions defined on a topological space, as follows.